This fish is born as a female, but often becomes male later in life!

 - Juveniles are bright reddish-orange with large blue spots on fins.
-Adults are sexually dimorphic; males black with a red-pink midsection, along with red eyes and a prominent “sheep-like” head, females fully pink with a white underbelly and smaller
+Adults are sexually dimorphic; males black with a red-pink midsection, along with red eyes and a prominent “sheep-like” head, females fully pink with a white underbelly and smaller.

-- Large Wrasse; can grow to be 16 kg (35 lbs.) and 1 m (3 ft.) long.
+- As a large wrasse, it can grow to be 16 kg (35 lbs.) and 1 m (3 ft.) long.

-- Eastern Pacific from Point Conception in California, to Guadalupe Island (off northern central Baja California) and the Gulf of California, Mexico
+- Eastern Pacific from Point Conception in California, to Guadalupe Island (off northern central Baja California) and the Gulf of California, Mexico.

 - Inhabits rocky reef/kelp bed habitats, normally between 3-30 m deep.

 Status of the fishery

 - Size and bag limits, fishing season, and classification under the Nearshore Fishery Management Plan are working in concert to keep Sheephead population at a healthy size, and act as precautionary measures due to low data availability.

 Potential ecosystem impacts